-In addition, breaches of the ministerial code are not meaningfully enforced
+In addition, breaches of the ministerial code are not meaningfully enforced and the consequences do not seem to represent a meaningful deterrent to future misbehaviour.
+The system is in need of serious reform.

 PROPOSAL - INTRODUCING A RIGHT OF RECALL FOR MSPs